 - Include coursework from the McDonough School of Business at Georgetown University in an Accounting and Finance course

 - Provide significant team projects, e.g. the Integrative Experience

 - A specific scope of work designed by the Industrial Partner with a Georgetown faculty member

 - Industry partner retains all Intellectual Property Rights during the Apprenticeship

 - Student supported through a flat fee covering stipend, tuition, health insurance, relocation expenses, etc.

-- Student enrolled in full-time thesis research in while performing research off-site
+- Student enrolled in full-time thesis research while performing research off-site

 Past Apprenticeship Experiences

 Russel Ross at Luna Innovations Inc.